PaulDMooney/css-grid-blog/ICONS_BLOGPOST.md

 }
 ```

-*Note: My example is using [webpack](https://webpack.js.org/) which is why it has the wierd '~/..' prepended to the icon path.*
+*Note: My example is using [webpack](https://webpack.js.org/) which is why it has the weird '~/..' prepended to the icon path.*

 Now we're free to add this style class to a download button: